-The Association for Unmanned Vehicle Systems International (AUVSI) Student Uncrewed Aerial Systems (SUAS) Competition is designed to foster interest in Uncrewed Aerial Systems (UAS), stimulate interest in UAS technologies and careers, and to engage students in a challenging UAS mission.
+The Robonation Student Uncrewed Aerial Systems (SUAS) Competition is designed to foster interest in Uncrewed Aerial Systems (UAS), stimulate interest in UAS technologies and careers, and engage students in a challenging UAS mission.
 The competition requires students to design, integrate, report on, and demonstrate a UAS capable of autonomous flight and navigation, remote sensing via onboard payload sensors, and execution of a specific set of tasks.
 Since 2002, the Student UAS Competition (SUAS) has been able to operate at Webster Outlying Field (WOLF).
-Due to a variety of factors and new Navy-wide policies, WOLF was no longer able to host the 2022 SUAS Competition.
+Due to a variety of factors and new Navywide policies, WOLF was no longer able to host the 2022 SUAS Competition.
 The County immediately reached out to the competition organizers and stakeholders in and around the AeroPark Innovation District to gauge the appetite to keep the 2022 SUAS Competition in St. Mary's County.
 The County submitted the winning bid.
-The 2022 and 2023 SUAS Competition was held at AeroPark Innovation District, in collaboration with St. Mary's County Regional Airport, UMD UAS UROC, the private sector and USMSM.
-Robonation has assumed ownership of the SUAS competition, making a 5-year commitment to hold the competition at AeroPark.
+The SUAS Competition is held at AeroPark Innovation District, in collaboration with St. Mary's County Regional Airport, UMD UAS UROC, the private sector and USMSM.
+Robonation has made a 5-year commitment to hold the competition at AeroPark.